Kenyan court drops $60 million corruption case against deputy president | Law-Order

 - Kenya

-A Kenyan court on Thursday allowed a request by public prosecutors to withdraw the 7.4 billion shillings ($60 million) corruption case against Deputy President Rigathi Gachagua charged with corruption.
+A Kenyan court on Thursday allowed a request by public prosecutors to withdraw a 7.4 billion shillings ($60 million) corruption case against Deputy President Rigathi Gachagua, citing insufficient evidence.

+Gachagua and several and his co-accused were charged with corruption in July last year.
+He has denied any wrongdoing.
 "The application by Director of Public Prosecutions is hereby granted," Victor Wakumile, a magistrate said in his ruling.
+"The accused persons I hereby warned and informed they maybe re- arrested in future should investigators find evidence on similar charges," he added.

+The Director of Public Prosecutions Noordin Haji asked the court earlier this month to allow the withdrawal of the graft charges against Gachagua citing a lack of evidence.
+Under new President William Ruto's government, prosecutors have withdrawn several cases against some of his allies on the same grounds.

+In a separate ruling in July, a Kenyan court ordered Gachagua to repay 202 million shillings which it determined were the proceeds of corruption.
+At the time, Gachugua said the verdict was intended to undermine his candidacy in the Aug.
+9 election on then presidential candidate Ruto's ticket.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)